Dororo: Manga

 Dororo was first serialized in Weekly Shōnen Sunday between August 27, 1967, and July 22, 1968, before being cancelled.
 Parallel to the anime broadcast, the manga was then moved and concluded in Akita Shoten's Bōken Ō magazine from May to October 1969.
 Akita Shoten published the manga in four tankōbon volumes between August 12, 1971, and May 20, 1972.
 As part of its Osamu Tezuka Manga Complete Works edition, Kodansha compiled the manga into four volumes published between March 12 and June 12, 1981.
 Akita Shoten republished the manga in a three-volume deluxe edition between August 23 and October 18, 1990, and a new three-volume bunkobon edition under its Akita Bunko imprint on March 28, 1994.
 On November 11, 2009, Kodansha published the series in a two-volume edition.

 In 2008, Vertical Inc. released an English translation of Dororo in three volumes, published between April 29 and August 26.
 In 2009, it won the Eisner Award in the "Best U.S. Edition of International Material—Japan" division.
 In 2012, Vertical republished the manga in a single volume edition on March 20.

 On November 2, 2012, a manga crossover one-shot by Go Nagai and Dynamic Pro, Dororo to Enma-kun, was published in Nihonbungeisha's Weekly Manga Goraku, featuring Dororo and Dororon Enma-kuns Emma.
 In 2013, it was expanded into a full series, published unil February 21, 2014, and collected in two volumes.

 From October 5, 2018, to March 5, 2020, a manga reinterpretation of Dororo, illustrated by Atsushi Kaneko, set in a futuristic, apocalyptic world with the main characters gender-swapped, titled Search and Destroy, was published by Micro Magazine's TezuComi.
 Its chapters were collected in three volumes.

-A remake manga illustrated by Satoshi Shiki, titled The Legend of Dororo and Hyakkimaru (どろろと百鬼丸伝, Dororo to Hyakkimaru-den), started in Akita Shoten's Champion Red on October 19, 2018.
+From October 19, 2018, to October 18, 2025, a remake manga illustrated by Satoshi Shiki, titled The Legend of Dororo and Hyakkimaru, was published in Akita Shoten's Champion Red.
+Its chapters were collected in thirteen volumes.